 It is important to delve into an ETF's holdings before investing despite the many upsides to these kinds of funds like diversified exposure, which minimizes single stock risk.
 And, most ETFs are very transparent products that disclose their holdings on a daily basis.

-For DVP, it has heaviest allocation in the Consumer Discretionary sector --about 38.90% of the portfolio --while Information Technology and Materials round out the top three.
+Representing 40.10% of the portfolio, the fund has heaviest allocation to the Consumer Discretionary sector; Telecom and Information Technology round out the top three.

-Looking at individual holdings, Viacom Inc New (VIAB) accounts for about 8.06% of total assets, followed by Gap Inc (GPS) and Western Digital Corp (WDC).
+When you look at individual holdings, Viacom Inc New (VIAB) accounts for about 7.69% of the fund's total assets, followed by Gap Inc (GPS) and Western Digital Corp (WDC).

-DVP's top 10 holdings account for about 58.91% of its total assets under management.
+Its top 10 holdings account for approximately 57.33% of DVP's total assets under management.

 Performance and Risk